Zavy86/docker-course/topics/21-advanced-syntax/README.md

 all the main instructions that can be used, from the simplest to the most advanced, to create more complex images tailored to our needs.

-Let’s start with a quick recap:
+Let's start with a quick recap:

 All instructions are executed in the **order** in which they are written.
 Even though they may be cached and/or executed in parallel, the execution order will always be respected.